 I am broadly interested in decision making under uncertainty.
-My current research focuses on — exact decomposition-based hybrid optimization methods, — large scale stochastic integer programming, — data driven optimization, — applications in humanitarian logistics and portfolio optimization.
+My current research focuses on — exact decomposition-based hybrid optimization methods, — large scale stochastic integer programming, — data driven optimization, — fair allocation of resources, — applications in humanitarian logistics and portfolio optimization.

 I am a fifth-year PhD student in the Tepper School of Business at Carnegie Mellon University.
 I work with Gerard Cornuejols on robust portfolio optimization.
 I also work with John Hooker on fair allocation of resources.
 Previously, I studied at the Industrial Engineering Program of Sabancı University.
 My advisors were Nilay Noyan and Kerem Bülbül.
 I was affiliated with Smart Mobility and Logistics Lab, and I worked on chance-constrained optimization models for humanitarian relief network design.